jurerotar/Pillage-First-Ask-Questions-Later/README.md

 App will automatically open in your default browser at `localhost:5173`.

-## Documentation

-The codebase is split into following directories:

-- `app` → Source code
-- `docs` → Documentation
-- `locales` → Localizations

 # Contributing

 All contributions are welcome at Pillage First!, whether they be tech, game design, localization or art related.
 Here are some guidelines to get you started: